 The most common calling syntax is C declaration syntax.
-A C-declared, or cdecl, function is one in which the arguments are passed to a function on the stack in reverse order (with the first argument being pushed onto the stack last).
+A C-declared, or cded, function is one in which the arguments are passed to a function on the stack in reverse order (with the first argument being pushed onto the stack last).
 This makes things easier on the called function because it can pop the first argument off the stack first.
 When a function returns, it is up to the caller to clean up the stack based on the number of arguments it pushed earlier.
-This allows a variable number of arguments to be passed to a function, which is the default behavior for MS Visual C/C++ (and GCC) generated code and the most widely used calling syntax.
+This allows a variable number of arguments to be passed to a function, which is the default behavior for MS Visual C/C++ (and GCC) generated code and the most widely used calling syntax on many other platforms.
+This is sometimes known as cdecl calling syntax.
 A standard function that uses this call syntax is printf(), because a variable number of arguments can be passed to the printf() function and printf() handles them.
 After that, the caller cleans up whatever it pushed onto the stack before calling a function.

 The next most common calling syntax is the standard call syntax.
-Like the cdecl, arguments are passed to functions in reverse order on the stack.
+Like the cded, arguments are passed to functions in reverse order on the stack.
 However, unlike cdecl calling syntax, it is up to the called function to readjust the stack pointers before returning.
 This is useful because it frees the caller from having to worry about it, and it can save some code space because the code to readjust the stack is only in the function rather than residing everywhere the function is called.
 Almost the entire WIN32 API is written using the standard call syntax.
 It is sometimes known as stdcall.